sourceryinstitute/Scientific-Software-Design/README.txt

 Organization
 ------------
-The codes are in the ssdSource directory and organized into subdirectories named after after the book in which the code can be found.
+The codes are in the ssdSource directory and organized into subdirectories named after the book in which the code can be found.
 The ssdSource directoy holds a CMake project (http://www.cmake.org).
 The buildScripts directory contains CMake commands for each supported compiler.
 The ssdBuild directory, if present, can be used for building all of the executables in an automated fashion.
-(If ssdBuild does not exist, create u it or a directory with the name of your choice at the same level as the buildScripts directory before proceeding to the "Building" section below.)
+(If ssdBuild does not exist, create it or a directory with the name of your choice at the same level as the buildScripts directory before proceeding to the "Building" section below.)

 Building
 --------